joeyates/imap-backup/container/README.md

 # Setup

-It's best to delete any `Gemfile.lock` you may have in order to get versions which are incompatible with the Ruby version you are using.
+It's best to delete any `Gemfile.lock` you may have in order to get gem versions which are compatible with the Ruby version you are using.

 ```sh
 rm Gemfile.lock